-- Interpret the powers and duties of the Board, County officers, and committees.
+- Interpret the powers and duties of the Board, County officers, and Committees.

 - Draft, negotiate, and approve contracts and leases executed by the County and review construction bids, contracts, and bonds.

-- Prosecute and defend civil actions not covered by County insurance and in which the County is a party in interest.
+- Prosecute and defend civil actions not covered by County insurance in which the County is a party in interest.

 - Provide representation before the Equal Rights Division, the Equal Employment Opportunities Commission, and other state and federal agencies as required by the County Board.